 As per the Quran, blasphemy is a serious offense against God, but no earthly legal penalty is ever mentioned in the holy book.
-Rather, it emphasizes that God will ultimately punish blasphemers, though not through any human law.
+Rather, it emphasizes God will ultimatelv that punish blasphemers, though not through any human law.
 The Quran tells the Prophet Muhammad directly that it is foolish to expect everyone to follow him, as only God knows who will find guidance and that humans, including messengers of God, have no ability to control this.